VIAME/VIAME/doc/code-style.rst

                    it_has_many_parameters, that_have_very_long_names,
                    which_do_not_fit_on_one_line);

+- :a:`[indent.continuation]`
-- Indent broken lists to the same indentation as the first item.
+  Indent broken lists to the same indentation as the first item.

   .. admonition:: Example: